RiftValleySoftware/RVS_Spinner/README.md

 =
 The basic test harness target imports the compiled framework, so it does provide a real-world application of [`RVS_Spinner`](https://riftvalleysoftware.com/RVS_Spinner/Classes/RVS_Spinner.html).

+This application gives access to a lot of the "knobs and buttons" for the spinner.

 It is a simple 1-view app, with a single window:

 ![The Test Harness Screen](https://riftvalleysoftware.com/RVS_Spinner/img/NewTestHarnessScreen.png)